-TRICARE Respite for Injured Service Members: Respite care is available to primary caregivers of service members who have a serious injury that has resulted in or may result in a physical disability or an extraordinary physical or psychological condition.
+• TRICARE Respite for Injured Service Members: Respite care is available to primary caregivers of service members who have a serious injury that has resulted in or may result in a physical disability or an extraordinary physical or psychological condition.
 The condition may be so severe that the service member is left homebound.
 TRICARE considers you homebound if you can't leave your home without a lot of effort.
-For more information see www.tricare.mil/CoveredServices/ IsItCovered/RespiteCare.
+For more information see tricare.mil/CoveredServices/IsItCovered/ RespiteCare.

 TRICARE's ECHO supplements health insurance for military families who have family members with special needs.
 Respite is available as a covered benefit.
-Contact your local Beneficiary Counseling and Assistance Coordinator, TRICARE Service Center, or their regional contractor for more information at www.tricare.mil/Plans/SpecialPrograms/ECHO.aspx.
+Contact your local Beneficiary Counseling and Assistance Coordinator, TRICARE Service Center, or their regional contractor for more information at tricare.mil/Plans/SpecialPrograms/ ECHO.aspx.

-• Medicaid: Veterans and members of military families with special needs may qualify for respite services through Medicaid in some states if they meet eligibility criteria.
-Contact your local Medicaid office by visiting www.medicaiddirectors.org/about/medicaid-directors for details about eligibility and providers under the Medicaid state plan and the Hospice Benefit.
-To find out more about specific Medicaid waivers that pay for respite in your state, click on your state on the ARCH US Map for Respite Funding and Caregiver Supports at www.archrespite.org/respitelocator/respitelocator-service-state-information-map and scroll down to "Medicaid Waivers".
+Medicaid: Veterans and members of military families with special needs may qualify for respite services through Medicaid in some states if they meet eligibility criteria.
+Contact your local Medicaid office by visiting medicaiddirectors.org/about/ medicaid-directors for details about eligibility and providers under the Medicaid state plan and the Hospice Benefit.
+To find out more about specific Medicaid waivers that pay for respite in your state, click on your state on the ARCH US Map for Respite Funding and Caregiver Supports at archrespite. org/respitelocator/respite-locator-service-stateinformation-map and scroll down to "Medicaid Waivers".

 - State Funded Respite Programs: Your state may provide respite through state-funded respite, caregiver or family support programs for children and/or adults with developmental and intellectual disabilities, special medical needs or for older family members with Alzheimer's.
-Check with your State Lifespan Respite program for more information or visit the ARCH US Map for Respite Funding and Caregiver Supports at www. archrespite.org/respitelocator/respite-locator-service-state-information-map and scroll down to "Other Possible Public Funding Sources". - Consumer-Directed Respite: The Veteran Directed Home and Community Based Services programs and some Lifespan Respite Programs, state-funded respite programs, and Medicaid waivers, provide respite vouchers or a service budget that allow you and/or the Veteran to hire, train and pay your own respite providers.
+Check with your State Lifespan Respite program for more information. - Consumer-Directed Respite: Veteran Directed Care and some Lifespan Respite Programs, statefunded respite programs, and Medicaid waivers, provide respite vouchers or a service budget that allow you and/or the Veteran to hire, train and pay your own respite providers.
 These programs are sometimes known as cash and counseling, or consumer or participant-directed services, but program names differ from state to state. - Private Pay: If none of the options listed above work for you, you may choose to pay for private respite services.
 In limited cases, there may be respite care coverage in some long-term care insurance policies.
-According to the 2017 Genworth Cost of Care Survey, typically homemakers and home health aide companies charge about \$15 to \$20 per hour and adult day health averages \$70 per day.
+According to the 2020 Genworth Cost of Care Survey, the average hourly cost of a home health aide or homemaker aide is \$24 per hour and adult day health averages \$80 per day.
 Rates vary by where you live.

-For additional information on federal funding sources to help you pay for respite, see summary table of military and Veterans programs at www. lifespanrespite.wildapricot.org/resources/ Documents/Federal_Funding_Guide_2016/Matrix_FedFunding_Military.pdf.
+For additional information on federal funding sources to help you pay for respite, see summary table of military and Veterans programs at archrespite.org/ images/Caregiver_Fact_Sheets/Matrix_FedFunding Military.pdf, and a summary table of federal programs for the general population at archrespite. org/images/Fed-Funding-Guide/Federal-Funding Summary_Table.pdf.